 Once made, it keeps for a month or so in an airtight container.
 Any longer and will lose its flavour and end up tasting just like the one you bought.

-Heat a pan over a medium heat and add coriander, cumin, fenugreek and peppercorns and roast for two minutes until they change colour and become aromatic.
-Remove from heat and spread onto on a plate to cool.
+- Heat a pan over medium heat and add coriander, cumin, fenugreek and peppercorns and roast for two minutes until they change colour and become aromatic.
+Remove from heat and spread onto a plate to cool.

-Add dry red chilies to pan and roast for about three minutes, stirring until they change color and they get a pungent smoky aroma.
+- Add dry red chillies to the pan and roast for about three minutes, stirring until they change colour and they get a pungent smoky aroma.
 Remove from heat and set aside on the plate.

-Add urad dal to the pan.
-Keep stirring while roasting for about three minutes, or until they become golden and you a get the aroma of the roasted dal.
+- Add the urad dal to the pan.
+Keep stirring while roasting for about three minutes, or until they become golden and you get the aroma of the roasted dal.
 Remove from heat and set aside on the plate.

-Add mustard seeds to the pan and when they start to pop, quickly remove from heat and set aside on the plate.
+- Add mustard seeds to the pan and when they start to pop, quickly remove them from the heat.
+Set aside on the plate.

 - This spice powder will keep for several weeks in a small airtight jar before losing its flavour.